krzyzanowskim/CryptoSwift/README.md

 You may need to choose the one you need to build `CryptoSwift.framework` for your application.

-####CryptoSwift.framework

-Alternatively, you can build the Universal Framework and link it in your Xcode project.
-To do that please run `build.sh` script and find resulting frameworks in `Framework` directory.

-Looking for version for Swift 1.2? check branch **swift12**, it's there.
+Looking for version for Swift 1.2? please check branch **swift12**.

 ####CocoaPods